mlsmithjr/transcoder/README.md

 #### News
 Pytranscoder is getting a rules engine makeover in order to better support transcoding needs.
 You will be able to define profiles as today, but also optionally break them down by audio and video.
 So using rules you can mix and match video and audio profiles for better transcoding control.
+There will also be a commandline means of selecting profiles as "mixins".
 Hopefully this will drop by the end of October, depending on my other workload.

 #### What it is